ActianCorp/integration-platform-docs/docs/zeenea-scanner-docker.md

 Missing image
 </font>

-Copy your Dockerfile and entrypoint.sh, based on the examples above, into 'zeenea-docker'
+Copy your Dockerfile and `entrypoint.sh`, based on the examples above, into `zeenea-docker`.

 Then, build your own Docker image: